opencaching/okapi/README.md

 **official OKAPI repository** (not YOUR repository).
 This means that, for example, OKAPI code **SHOULD** contain different versions of one SQL query **IF** tables in OC databases turn out to be incompatible.
 You have to think of all other installations when you commit anything.
-Once you commit to the trunk, new public package will be automatically generated for other OC servers to download.
+Once you commit to the `master` branch, new public package will be automatically generated for other OC servers to download.

 In other words, if you want to change something, you have to do this in such way, that the same change will also work on all other OC sites: